 Setting up your accounts and all the bells and whistles that go with it is a great preparation task while you wait for your ScreenCloud devices.

-Once you purchase your screen license, preparing your accounts by either adding in all your team members, configuring your schedules, or create app instances.
-These are just some of the activities you can do right now, that would help put you in a position to foresee any issues that may arise.
-You may want to plan and schedule any training that may be necessary for new employees or non-tech-savvy users who will be using the device on sight.
+Once you purchase your screen license, you can prepare your accounts by either adding in all your team members, configuring your schedules, or create app instances.
+These are just some of the activities you can do right now that would help put you in a position to foresee any issues that may arise and give you a head start on your digital signage journey.
+At this point, you may also want to plan any training that may be necessary for new employees or non-tech-savvy users who will be using the Station P1 or ScreenCloud screen management system.

-We highly recommend you check out some of our setup guides below which share the best practices and tips on how to manage your screens.
+We highly encourage you check out some of our setup guides below that share the best practices and tips on how to manage your screens.

 Articles on how to use and set up your Digital Signage accounts: